Powerlearnproject/se-day1-assignment-Gratitude311/README.md

 Keeping up with the rapidly evolving tech industry that requires continuous learning

-**Strategy** - Follow industry blogs, attend webinars and take online courses.
-Also, join developers communities and work on personal projects to practice new Technologies.
+**Strategies** - Follow industry blogs, attend webinars, and take online courses.
+Join developers' communities and work on personal projects to practice new Technologies.

 Identifying Software bugs which can be time-consuming and frustrating